felixSchl/neodoc/README.md

 Further, the wishlist looks somewhat like this:

+* Put the "source" of a parsed option's value into the output, e.g. "env", "default", "user"
 * Read options from config file
 * Make commands first class citizens, enabling easy subcommands, inheriting options and all that.